-Responsibilities upon receiving a Mini-Grant:
+Responsibilities Upon Receiving a Mini-Grant:

-Down load the application Form .You will need the free Adobe Reader software in order to open the application form.
+Down load the application .You will need the free Adobe Reader software in order to open the application form.